geri-m/soundtouch4j-api/README.md

 This project offers an API implemented in Java in to the seamlessly interact with the Speakers using Java or Android applications.

-The API is build and tests with and for a Bose SoundTouch 20 with Firmware Version 19.0.5.42017.2794643.
+The API is built and tested with and for a Bose SoundTouch 20 with Firmware Version 19.0.5.42017.2794643.

 ## HTTP Client Lib